-6.1.2 Dual SPI Instructions
+6.2.2 Dual SPI Instructions

-The W25Q32FV supports Dual SPI operation when using instructions such as "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)".
+The W25Q40EW supports Dual SPI operation when using the "Fast Read Dual Output (3Bh)" and "Fast Read Dual I/O (BBh)" instructions.
 These instructions allow data to be transferred to or from the device at two to three times the rate of ordinary Serial Flash devices.
 The Dual SPI Read instructions are ideal for quickly downloading code to RAM upon power-up (code-shadowing) or for executing non-speed-critical code directly from the SPI bus (XIP).
 When using Dual SPI instructions, the DI and DO pins become bidirectional I/O pins: IO0 and IO1.

-6.1.3 Quad SPI Instructions
+6.2.3 Quad SPI Instructions

-The W25Q32FV supports Quad SPI operation when using instructions such as "Fast Read Quad Output (6Bh)", "Fast Read Quad I/O (EBh)", "Word Read Quad I/O (E7h)" and "Octal Word Read Quad I/O (E3h)".
-These instructions allow data to be transferred to or from the device four to six times the rate of ordinary Serial Flash.
+The W25Q40EW supports Quad SPI operation when using the "Fast Read Quad Output (6Bh)", and "Fast Read Quad I/O (EBh)" instructions.
+These instructions allow data to be transferred to or from the device six to eight times the rate of ordinary Serial Flash.
 The Quad Read instructions offer a significant improvement in continuous and random access transfer rates allowing fast code-shadowing to RAM or execution directly from the SPI bus (XIP).
 When using Quad SPI instructions the DI and DO pins become bidirectional IO0 and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
 Quad SPI instructions require the non-volatile Quad Enable bit (QE) in Status Register-2 to be set.

-6.1.4 QPI Instructions
+6.3 QPI Instructions

-The W25Q32FV supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enter QPI (38h)" instruction.
+The W25Q40EW supports Quad Peripheral Interface (QPI) operations only when the device is switched from Standard/Dual/Quad SPI mode to QPI mode using the "Enter QPI (38h)" instruction.
 The typical SPI protocol requires that the byte-long instruction code being shifted into the device only via DI pin in eight serial clocks.
 The QPI mode utilizes all four IO pins to input the instruction code, thus only two serial clocks are required.
 This can significantly reduce the SPI instruction overhead and improve system performance in an XIP environment.
 Standard/Dual/Quad SPI mode and QPI mode are exclusive.
 Only one mode can be active at any given time.
 "Enter QPI (38h)" and "Exit QPI (FFh)" instructions are used to switch between these two modes.
 Upon power-up or after a software reset using "Reset (99h)" instruction, the default state of the device is Standard/Dual/Quad SPI mode.
 To enable QPI mode, the non-volatile Quad Enable bit (QE) in Status Register-2 is required to be set.
 When using QPI instructions, the DI and DO pins become bidirectional IOO and IO1, and the /WP and /HOLD pins become IO2 and IO3 respectively.
 See Figure 3 for the device operation modes.

-6.1.5 Hold Function
+6.3.1 Hold Function